idiap/bob/src/doc/TorchInstallation.rst

 Building and debugging
 ======================

+These are packages you need for compiling |project|, but do not depend at during runtime.

+* `Git`_: is used as our version control system.
+You need it if you want to perform a fresh checkout of sources beforem compiling;
 * `CMake`_: is used to build Torch and to compile examples.
 You need at least version 2.8;
 * `Google Perftools`_: if you want to compile profiling extensions.
 We have